MarcosCobena/marcoscobena.github.io/items/Thu-5--Analysing-an-app-written-by-others-ab9c50246d5a.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Thu 5: Analysing an app written by others

-   From Wednesday to Friday I’ll be working on an analysis of a Xamarin.Forms app to detect those places where performance can be gained and…   --------

 ### Thu 5: Analysing an app written by others

 From Wednesday to Friday I’ll be working on an analysis of a Xamarin.Forms app to detect those places where performance can be gained and which actions can be performed to mitigate such.
 It’s a production app which serve as the entry point to an entire business, thus awesome to have the chance to work on this.